About The Washington Spirit’s U.S. Soccer Development Academy

 Players with a demonstrated need for financial assistance will have the opportunity to request reductions in costs outlined above, as well as an opportunity to apply and receive support from U.S. Soccer to help with personal travel expenses.
 Not all requests are likely to be granted, but we will work with everyone to the best of our ability within available budgets and based on the success of several planned fundraising events intended to support scholarship funds.
 Pending any award decisions, players will need to move forward with the full registration process, and should select the payment plan option.
 Any awards will then be applied to the end of the payment plan, or if needed, we will terminate they payment plan and issues a new one that spreads the award amount across all remaining payments.

 Pro Team Ticket Benefits

 All Development Academy players receive a complimentary General Admission Season Ticket to each NWSL season during their DA participation.
-You will immediately receive a 2018 season ticket, and next spring, you will receive a 2019 ticket.
 In addition, family members receive 25% off additional season tickets.
 And, if your family decides to purchase season tickets at a higher level (assigned seats such as Field Side or VIP levels for example), the player’s tickets are automatically upgraded to that same level at no additional costs.
 Players are also invited to several private “meet and greet” opportunities with the professional players each year and are recognized on the field during one of our home games.
 (Note: Neither the face value of tickets or the discounts provided are included in our cost structure that determine player fees.
 We provide these tickets at no cost – because they don’t cost us anything – because we believe players should watch live professional soccer as frequently as possible as part of their personal development as players)

 Current Coaching Staffs